-We reply to all the message we receive and take an interest in all use-cases, so we’d love to discuss your needs and troubles.
+We reply to all the messages we receive and take an interest in all use cases, so we’d love to discuss your needs and troubles.
 We even stay in touch with the most valuable contacts to make sure we’re moving in the right direction.

-From my discussions with other plugin owners/developers it seemed that many don’t seem to believe that polls can prove to be valuable, mainly due to the lack of user participation.
-It’s true that our poll got far less submissions than the demo site, but it also gave us a different, more specific answer to one of our questions.
+From my discussions with other plugin owners/developers, it seemed that many don’t seem to believe that polls can prove to be valuable, mainly due to the lack of user participation.
+It’s true that our poll got far fewer submissions than the demo site, but it also gave us a different, more specific answer to one of our questions.

-That question was “what functionality are users mostly interested in?”
+That question was “what functionality are users most interested in?”
 We put together a list of seven features based on the feedback already collected from demo sites and direct emails.
-If you’d like to contribute to it, here it is.

 As you can see, the poll is quite specific.
 Given that this post is about building a painkiller, not just a vitamin, this was not the ideal approach to take.
 This poll was begun before we decided on a complete rewrite, so at that time, it made more sense to understand which feature was needed the most.